Michigan State vs Kansas State Players to Watch - Sweet 16

 Michigan State's Last Game

-In its previous game, Michigan State beat Marquette on Sunday, 69-60.
+In its previous game, Michigan State topped Marquette on Sunday, 69-60.
 Tyson Walker scored a team-high 23 points (and added two assists and two rebounds).

 |Name